The main conference venue will be the Rochester Building and Ogden Centre West, Durham University. More information about the Venue is here.

-From Newcastle central train station there are rail services that travel to Durham which is a roughly ~10-15 minute journey.
+From Newcastle central train station there are rail services that travel to Durham which is a roughly a ~10-15 minute journey.
 These services include LNER, Crosscountry, and the Transpennine Express.
-Tickets for travel from Newcastle central to Durham can be purchased directly from the train service, or via the ticketing app “Trainline”.
+Tickets for travel from Newcastle central to Durham can be purchased in advance online via the ticketing app “Trainline” (you can also use this to check the timetable), or they can be bought on the day at the ticket machines in the station (there are several throughout the station).
+Your ticket will specify if you must travel on a specific train, or can get on any train.

-The cheapest way to get around Durham is via bus.
+The cheapest way to get around Durham, if not walking, is via bus.
 The bus station is on North Road which is just down the train station hill.
 Most bus services run regularly on either a 15 or 30 minute frequency.
 Buses servicing the Physics campus are Arriva buses numbers 6, 56, 57, and the X12 (calling at New Inn Church Street).

 Buses servicing Collingwood college is Arriva bus number 6 (calling at South Road Colleges).
 Not all buses announce the stops so it may be worthwhile having Google maps on hand to confirm where you are getting off the bus.